-F 159.
-Submit/Acquire Data: Yakama Nation YKFP Klickitat Data a.)
+The KDSM is tasked with acquiring appropriate Klickitat basin data from collection activities performed by the YKFP and other relevant entities, and ensuring quality a.)
 Identify entities Consult with YKFP staff and other pertinent individuals with which YKFP Data and/or organizations to identify entities with which YKFP Management should Klickitat Data Management should interact for the purpose interact for the of acquiring data.
 Create a contact list of these entities and purpose of acquiring their relevant information data b.)
 Establish a schedule Create a schedule of data acquisition activities that will be for data acquisition performed over the remainder of the contract year activities c.)
 Perform and Perform data acquisition activities as scheduled and/or as monitor data they arise.
 Modify the schedule of activities and contact acquisition activities list to address evolving data acquisition needs